 Injuries caused by dog bites or other dangerous animals can be serious.
 The incident itself can be very emotionally traumatic in addition to dealing with what can be a very catastrophic injury.
 To add insult to injury, often the insurance company will argue the owner or caretaker of the animal did not know the animal had prior dangerous behaviors.
 In some cases, insurers may claim that somehow the victim consented to the risk of being injured by petting or playing with the animal.
 However, a qualified dog bite lawyer can help you fight for your right to recovery.

 Dangerous animals can cause serious neurological damage in addition to quadriplegia, bone fractures, and gruesome facial disfigurement.
-However, San Jose attorney Braid Pezzaglia has handled dog bite and other dangerous animal cases for 20 years.
+When looking for the best dog bite attorney to handle your case, you need someone with experience who offers a free consultation.
+San Jose attorney Braid Pezzaglia has handled dog bite and other dangerous animal cases for 20 years.
 He has held accountable time and again those persons whose carelessness, negligence or other wrongful behavior caused life altering injuries.
 It is Mr. Pezzaglia’s years of evaluating the facts and circumstances, questioning assumptions, and strategically arguing cases that have led to millions of dollars of settlements and judgments.

 What Do I Do If an Animal Attacks Me?

 If you or your child is bitten by a dog or harmed in any kind of animal attack, then you should take steps to protect yourself, including:

 - Seek Medical Attention Right Away.
 The first thing you should do is seek medical attention.
 Dog bites can be particularly concerning due to the potential fir infection.
 You will also want a medical record of the injuries you sustained.